flectra-hq/flectra/doc/reference/javascript_reference.rst

     generated DOM root with the following attributes:

 .. attribute:: Widget.id

     Used to generate an ``id`` attribute on the generated DOM root.
 Note that this is rarely needed, and is probably not a good idea if a widget can be used more than once.

 .. attribute:: Widget.className

     Used to generate a ``class`` attribute on the generated DOM root.
 Note that it can actually contain more than one css class:
     *'some-class other-class'*

 .. attribute:: Widget.attributes

     Mapping (object literal) of attribute names to attribute values.
 Each of these k:v pairs will be set as a DOM attribute on the generated DOM root.

 .. attribute:: Widget.el

-    raw DOM element set as root to the widget (only available after the start lifecyle method)
+    raw DOM element set as root to the widget (only available after the start lifecycle method)

 .. attribute:: Widget.$el

-    jQuery wrapper around :attr:`~Widget.el`. (only available after the start lifecyle method)
+    jQuery wrapper around :attr:`~Widget.el`. (only available after the start lifecycle method)

 .. attribute:: Widget.template